nahoj/many/README.md

 **Many** is a terminal extended into a workspace with relevant widgets.
-It is an imitation of [Wave Terminal](https://www.waveterm.dev/) made from existing components.
+It is a proof-of-concept clone of [Wave Terminal](https://www.waveterm.dev/) made using existing components.
 Linux-only.

 ![Many-terminal screenshot](https://perso.crans.org/grande/pub/Many_Screenshot_20250508_113911.png)